Leadership Shadow Program offers innovative opportunity

 |0

-This work, Leadership Shadow Program offers innovative opportunity [Image 3 of 3], by A1C Frederick Chung, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Leadership Shadow Program offers innovative opportunity, by A1C Frederick Chung, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.